Blog

 Nausea and Vomiting

-You may feel acute or delayed nausea and vomiting once you start chemotherapy.
+You may experience nausea and vomiting after starting treatment.
 These symptoms usually disappear after a few hours or days after starting therapy.
 If nausea or vomiting is severe, contact your physician to see if they can add an antiemetic medication to the regimen.
 Eating habits should consist of small amounts of food 4 to 6 times a day.
 Try to avoid eating too much at once.
 Maintain proper body hydration and drink fluids throughout the day.
 Nausea and vomiting may result in abdominal pain and can also cause a decrease in appetite, leading to weight loss.

 Diarrhea or Abdominal Pain

 If you have watery stools more than four times a day or frequent loose, watery stools, you may have diarrhea.
 This is one of the most common side effects of Calquence.
 Abdominal pain may be associated with diarrhea.
 Stay hydrated and take plenty of fluids to maintain the water balance of your body.
-Avoid eating raw foods, fruits, vegetables, whole-grain bread, cereals, seeds, and any other foods that may exacerbate diarrhea.
-Foods that will help reduce diarrheal risk include boiled or baked chicken (white meat) and white rice.
+If you have diarrhea, choose bland, low-fiber foods and avoid foods that commonly worsen diarrhea (such as greasy/fried foods, spicy foods, high-fiber foods, and dairy if it bothers you).
+As symptoms improve, gradually return to your usual diet based on your tolerance.
+Examples of foods that are often easier to tolerate include bananas, rice, applesauce, toast, plain pasta, and baked/boiled lean proteins.
 In rare cases, diarrhea may get severe.
 If that happens, consult your doctor immediately.
 Patients 60 years or older may experience a greater incidence of these side effects.

 Bleeding Complications